mmbman/Katagiri/1979-11-18-BlueCliffRecordCase1Lecture2.md

 ##### 57:10

 If you study the Blue Cliff Record, you understand the Zen spirit ... pointing directly beyond the human words, language.
 I told you before, that everyone should experience the world which is completely dropped off.
 You have to go out from the language, from the words, otherwise you can’t communicate; but it is not all that you have to do.
 Next, your language [must] completely drop off; nothing to say.
 And then, if you experience this, you cannot keep silent always, because without balance, there is no way to communicate.
 So from the silence, you have to say something.
 Even though you want to keep silent, you cannot keep silent.
-So, reality pushes [you] to say something.
+Reality pushes [you] to say something.

 For instance, Zen stories; there are lots of Zen stories like this.
 A Zen master puts a picture on the board, and [says] to the monk, "This is not a picture."
 This is a picture.
 Well, you cannot say this is a picture, or you cannot say this is *not* picture....
 You cannot say either.
 How can you say this?